Childbirth classes: Get ready for labor and delivery

 - Check out the facility.
 You might tour the facility where you'll give birth and find out about its policies and resources.

 - Brush up on newborn care.
-In addition to labor and delivery, you'll likely get a primer on newborns.
+You'll likely get a primer on newborns.
 Common topics include choosing a pediatrician, breast-feeding, diapering and bathing.

 Are there different types of childbirth classes?